Birkbjo/WoW-Queue-Alert/README.md

 ## Usage

+### Easy mode

+If you are not familiar with command lines, you can use the batch scripts in the `bin`-folder.
+Just double-click the `quickstart.bat` and it will install dependencies and run the program.

+### Normal mode
 1. Open a terminal and `cd` to the folder of this project.
 2. `node index.js` or `npm start`

+See [CLI options](#cli-options) for more arguments.
 ## Setup

 By default it takes screenshots of your primary monitor, and plays an alert when it thinks you are in Character Select screen.